Kevin Eldon: Stage and screen

-In late 2006, Eldon, alongside Bill Bailey, helped to organise and produce a short tour and a West End run of Pinter's People at the Haymarket Theatre, London.
+In late 2006, Eldon, with Bill Bailey, helped to organise and produce a short tour and a West End run of Pinter's People at the Haymarket Theatre, London.
 The show was a collection of sketches written by Harold Pinter, also starring Geraldine McNulty and Sally Phillips.
-They appeared together again when Eldon was a panellist on Never Mind the Buzzcocks in 2007 (with Bailey as team captain), as well as on the 'Dave' show Alan Davies: As Yet Untitled.
-They also acted together in the sitcom Black Books 'Grapes of Wrath' episode, where Eldon played "The Cleaner".
+They appeared together again when Eldon was a panellist on Never Mind the Buzzcocks in 2007 (with Bailey as team captain), as well as on the Dave show Alan Davies: As Yet Untitled.
+They also acted together in the sitcom Black Books "Grapes of Wrath" episode, where Eldon played "The Cleaner".
 Eldon has also had minor guest starring roles in numerous comedy projects, including Smack the Pony, Green Wing, The IT Crowd and The Kennedys.

 In February 2010, Eldon appeared in the pilot for a "sort-of-sketch-show" called Missing Scene.
 In 2011 he appeared in sketches throughout How TV Ruined Your Life, and with Paul Whitehouse, as one of a pair of women 1950s typists in season four of Harry and Paul.
 In October 2013, Eldon read his own short story "What do you say?" on the storytelling series Crackanory, an adult-oriented remake of the children's television series Jackanory.

 In 2013, Eldon was given a six-part sketch comedy series called It's Kevin, broadcast on BBC Two.
 The show had many guest stars, mostly comedians that Eldon had already worked with before.
 Every episode ended with a song, including: "Mobile Phone", sung by the mock Swiss pop duo Popsox played by Eldon and Bill Bailey; "Brad", where the bully character Brad was played by Peter Serafinowicz; and "Pension Rap".
 Regular characters included the obnoxious poet Paul Hamilton; Stanley Duthorpe, the fictional man from the North of England; and an offensive French musician.
 These characters also appeared in Eldon's stand-up DVD Kevin Eldon is Titting About.
-Eldon also wrote a spoof biography on Paul Hamilton called "My Prefect Cousin: A Short Biography of Paul Hamilton" in 2013 where he pretends that Hamilton is his own cousin.
-Big Train writer Arthur Matthews was one of the guest writers for the show.
+In 2014, Eldon also published a spoof biography of Paul Hamilton titled My Prefect Cousin: A Short Biography of Paul Hamilton, in which he pretends that Hamilton is his own cousin.
+Big Train writer Arthur Mathews was one of the guest writers for the show.